alex5250/VideoEdit-Long-Files/CutterDesktop/CutterDesktop/README.md

-_Psst — looking for a more complete solution?
-Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing._

-_Looking for a shareable component template instead?
-You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)_
+# This repo is no longer maintained.
+Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---